MdAsimKhan/wisdomkhan/README.md

 - 🔭 I’m currently working on Developing my skills in the field of AR, VR, MR and sometimes Web Dev.

-- 🌱 I’m currently learning AR, VR, MR and Django and React
+- 🌱 I’m currently learning AR, VR, MR and saving Metaverse in my learning.Meta.

-- 👯 I’m looking to collaborate on AR, VR, MR and web dev(Django) related projects.
+- 👯 I’m looking to collaborate on XR and Metaverse related projects.

 - 💬 Talk to me about Python, Graphic Design, Open Source, JavaScript, Freelancing Opportunites,